kevinwatson/rails-microservices-book/070-chapter-06.md

 Some of the endpoints above also have querystring parameters that can be passed, e.g. http://localhost:8222/connz?sort=start, which will sort the connections by the start time.
 Check out the documentation at https://nats-io.github.io/docs/nats_server/monitoring.html for more information about these endpoints and their options.

-We have successfully spun up a NATS server, subscribed to a subject, and published messages over that subject.
-We also learned about the instrumentation that NATS provides on port 8222.
-Later, we'll set up a full environment with two Rails applications that will use NATS to communicate.

 ## Wrap-up

+Messaging systems are a layer in a system architecture that allows you to build a platform that is asynchronous, reliable, decoupled and scalable.
+NATS is one messaging system that is simple to configure and use.

+In this chapter, we successfully spun up a local NATS server, created a subject, then published and subscribed to messages to that subject.
+We also learned about the instrumentation that NATS provides.

+In the next chapter, we'll discuss structured data and what types of keys to use to share data between systems.
+In chapter 9, we'll set up a microservice environment consisting of two Rails applications that will use NATS to share data.

 [Next >>](080-chapter-07.md)